SierraSoftworks/blog/src/posts/2013-10-17-static-websites.md

 The problem is that implementing an effective caching solution is challenging, especially for dynamic websites where the webserver is unable to determine whether or not the content has changed except by rendering the latest content.
-A common alternative is to make use of what has been termed "microcaching", the process of caching your website's pages for a very small duration (1 - 15 seconds), which allows relatively recent content to be served from the cache while reducing the number of requests that need to be rendered against the database.
+A common alternative is to make use of what has been termed "micro-caching", the process of caching your website's pages for a very small duration (1 - 15 seconds), which allows relatively recent content to be served from the cache while reducing the number of requests that need to be rendered against the database.

 ## Static Website Creation